2022 United States House of Representatives elections in South Carolina

 The 2022 United States House of Representatives elections in South Carolina were held on November 8, 2022, to elect the seven U.S. representatives from the state of South Carolina, one from each of the state's seven congressional districts.
 The elections coincided with other elections to the House of Representatives, elections to the United States Senate and various state and local elections.

 Overview

 District 1

 The 1st district straddles the Atlantic coast of the state, and includes most of Charleston.
-The incumbent is Republican Nancy Mace, who flipped the district and was elected with 50.6% of the vote in 2020.
+The incumbent was Republican Nancy Mace, who flipped the district and was elected with 50.6% of the vote in 2020.